-I’m going to say it… I’m a HUGE Harry Potter nerd and like any other HP fan, there are 2 world-wide MUST visit attractions I just had to go to.
+I’m going to say it… I’m a HUGE Harry Potter nerd and like any other Harry Potter fan, there are 2 world-wide MUST visit attractions I just had to go to.
 So rather than between England and Iowa…this is more between England and Florida!
 England, UK is home to the Warner Bros Studio Tour…and Florida, USA has The Wizarding World of Harry Potter, so let’s have a wizard dual between the two, which is better?!

 Warner Bros Studio Tour: Making of Harry Potter (UK)